 If your partner is no longer active duty but eligible for healthcare and other benefits through the Department of Veterans Affairs (VA), you will want to become familiar with this website.
 However, even if your partner is currently ineligible for such benefits because he or she was perhaps incorrectly diagnosed with an adjustment disorder or personality disorder instead of PTSD, click on the link to the rightfor ”Military Records.”
 After all, your loved one is going to need to get these changed as soon as possible.
-Also, view the article Dr. Diane England has posted on this website which provides some helpful hints on how to go about getting medical records changed as well as how to fight for a disability rating that acknowledges the PTSD.
-(This article has been removed since this should not be the issue it was when this site was being first developed.)
-Before you do that, though, go to the second link listed.
-Here, you’ll find VA information specific to mental health issues as well as links to other resources.
+(This should no longer be the issue it was when i was first developing this website.
+Here, you’ll find VA information specific to various mental health issues as well as links to other resources you might find valuable.

 Lawyers Serving Warriors is a project of the National Veterans Legal Services Program (NVLSP).
-Attorneys volunteering their time will provide free legal representation in disability, discharge, and veterans benefits cases to service members and veterans who served in Operation Iraqi Freedom (OIF) or Operation Enduring Freedom (ORF).
+Attorneys volunteer their time to provide free legal representation in disability, discharge, and veterans benefits cases to service members and veterans who served in Operation Iraqi Freedom (OIF) or Operation Enduring Freedom (ORF).

 This is a listing with links to veterans service organizations (VSOs).
-Because
+However, because

 What PTSD Is; Why Some People Develop PTSD and Others Do Not; PTSD Symptoms and How They Impact the Sufferer, You, and Your Relationship; Overview of PTSD Treatments Including Approaches such as Prolonged Exposure Therapy, Various Types of Cognitive Behavioral Therapy, and Medication for PTSD such as the SSRIs; Dealing with Complex PTSD that also Involves Substance Abuse; Military Sexual Trauma and its Treatment; How to Find Stress Relief as the Partner; Effective Relationship and Family Communication Skills; Confronting Painful Realities such as PTSD, Addictions, and Abuse—including Verbal Abuse, Emotional Abuse, and Physical Abuse—as well as the Possibility of a Sexless Marriage after PTSD and What to Do about That; Effects of PTSD on the Children and How to Minimize the Potential Damage; The Risk of Suicide with PTSD Plus Suicide Prevention Techniques; and Much More.